Surfing the menu: The best Gold Coast restaurants by precinct

 The fresh catches flown in twice-daily, the crisp, white tablecloths and the smooth-talking sommelier are just a few of the reasons why we’re sure the judges awarded The Fish House two chefs hats in the 2017 Brisbane Times Good Food Guide.
 The views and the tasting menu are what takes it over the line from fine to freakin’-fabulous-every-time for us.

-Across the road, in prime beachfront territory, Rick Shores (also in our wrap of best Gold Coast restaurants with water views) offers up its trademark Thai twist, with bar snacks like cuttlefish popcorn and betel leaf topped with soft shell crab and apple slaw, through to beef massaman tartare, and wok fried diamond clams with chilli jam.
+Across the road, in prime beachfront territory, Rick Shores (winner of the best Queensland restaurant in the 2017 Delicious 100 awards) offers up its trademark Thai twist, with bar snacks like cuttlefish popcorn and betel leaf topped with soft shell crab and apple slaw, through to beef massaman tartare, and wok fried diamond clams with chilli jam.

 The intensity of the flavours – and the cocktail list – will slap you sillier than the view itself (which is pretty boss).